 What to see:

 What not to miss:

-Enjoy the non-organised beach line at Elafonisi
+Enjoy the non-organized beach line at Elafonisi

-Take picture of Balos from the hill
+Take pictures of Balos from the hill

 Stroll the narrow streets of Old Town